-- (1) The decline the net pension liability for 2021 was due to higher-than-expected investment returns and favorable demographic experience. - (2) GASB Statement No.67 permit plans to present the ten years historical information prospectively until such information is available. - (3) Actuarial assumptions used to determine total pension liability is presented in Note 6 to the basic financial statements.
+(1) The increase in the net pension liability for 2022 was due to the net of lower-than-expected investment returns and offset by favorable demographic experience and revised salary scale assumption.

+(2) GASB Statement No.67 permit plans to present the ten years historical information prospectively until such information is available.

+(3) Actuarial assumptions used to determine total pension liability is presented in Note 6 to the basic financial statements.

+(4) Numbers presented in Schedule of Changes in Net Pension Liability taken from the GASB 67 and 68 Disclosure issued by Milliman on April 20, 2023 are rounded and may differ slightly from the financial statements.